IIIF/api/source/api/discovery/0.9/index.md

 ### 2.3.
 Collections of Pages
 {: #collections-of-pages}

 As the number of Activities is likely too many to usefully be represented in a single Page, they are collected together into a Collection as the initial entry point.
-The Collection references the URIs of the first and last pages.
+The Collection references the URIs of the first and last pages, where the first page contains the earliest activities and the last page contains the most recent.

 ```json-doc
 {